-Months ago, I found myself in a meeting at Yale University discussing the concepts of modern-day slavery.
+Months ago, I found myself in a meeting at Yale University discussing the concepts of child trafficking.
 Following this meeting, I left to visit Brianna*, a client in our U.S. Survivor Care program.
 As I knocked on the door and walked into Brianna’s living room,

 I could see Brianna hiding beneath blankets, her eyes peering out.
 I walked over and sat on the edge of the couch.

 “Did something happen?”